Portfolio¶

 Index records¶

-- How do you backtest time and asset-anchored queries such as "Order X units of asset Y on date Z"?
-Normally, you'd have to construct a full array and set information manually.
-But now there's a less stressful way: thanks to the preparers and redesigned smart indexing you can provide all information in a compressed record format!
-Under the hood, the record array will be translated into a set of index dictionaries - one per argument.
+- How can you backtest time- and asset-anchored queries such as "Order X units of asset Y on date Z"?
+Typically, you would need to build a full array and set each detail manually.
+Now, there is a simpler way: with preparers and redesigned smart indexing, you can provide all information in a compressed record format!
+Behind the scenes, the record array is translated into a set of index dictionaries—one for each argument.

 Define a basic signal strategy using records